0 Items in Your Cart

 Environmental Science and Conservation

-Environmental careers have grown rapidly in the last 35 years, and just about everybody expects that growth to continue for some years.
+Environmental careers have grown rapidly since the 1980s, and just about everybody expects that growth to continue for some years.
 Of course, the reasons behind this success are often disquieting, if not ominous.
 Ground-level ozone and airborne particles are affecting millions of people throughout the United States.
-Wildlife habitats continue to be threatened, and 1,440 plants and animals in the United States alone were considered endangered or threatened as of 2013, according to the U.S. Fish and Wildlife Service.
+Wildlife habitats continue to be threatened, and around 1,222 plants and animals in the United States alone were considered endangered or threatened as of 2016, according to the U.S. Fish and Wildlife Service.
 Hazardous waste still needs to be cleaned up at thousands of Superfund sites.
 Also periodic contamination, or poisoning, of water supplies by pollutants shows that much work is left to be done to ensure safe drinking water for all.

 Fears about such phenomena as global warming, holes in the ozone layer, acid rain, and other environmental crises have many people wondering what the planet will be like in the coming decades for future generations.
 Public support for environmental work is strong and apparently continues to grow all the time.
-A Gallup poll in 2013 found that more than 50 percent of respondents think the government is doing too little to protect the environment.
+A Gallup poll in 2015 found that nearly 50 percent of respondents think that protecting the environment should be given priority over developing energy supplies.

 Environmental careers can be divided into these broad categories: parks and outdoor recreation, air and water quality management, education and communication, hazardous waste management, land and water conservation, fishery and wildlife management, forestry, planning, and solid waste management.
 What's more, new kinds of jobs are being created all the time to meet new demands.
 There currently are more than 30 major environment-related areas of study at the college level, and some experts say that we've only begun to see the tip of the iceberg in terms of types of environmental jobs.